KxSystems/docs/docs/ref/til.md

 til x    til[x]
 ```

-Where `x` is a non-negative integer, returns a vector of the first `x` integers.
+Where `x` is a non-negative integer atom, returns a vector of the first `x` integers.

 ```q
 q)til 0